shreyasarker/InExRecordApp/README.md

 ## How to run

+### First clone the project
-Before run the project run "Update-Database" command through Package Manager Console.
+### Before run the project run "Update-Database" command through Package Manager Console.
+### That's It...You are ready to go !